The Social Media

 Facial Recognition Bias

 Studies have found that commercial facial recognition systems have significantly higher error rates on darker-skinned individuals.
-This isn't a technical problem—it's an ethics problem.
+This isn't a technical problem.
+It is an ethics problem.
 Training data lacked diversity, and no one tested the system on different skin tones before deployment.

 Predictive Policing